How to Grow Corn at Home: Easy Step-by-Step Guide for Beginners

 Sweet corn has four main types: sugary (su), sugar-enhanced (se), shrunken or supersweet (sh/sh2), and synergistic (sy).
 Classic sugary varieties like SILVER QUEEN taste best right after harvest.

 Supersweet ones, such as SWEET SUNSHINE, keep their flavor for up to a week.
-Sugar-enhanced types strike a balance with extra sweetness and better storage.
+Sugar-enhanced types offer extra sweetness and improved storage.

 Plant different sweet corn varieties two weeks apart for staggered harvests.
 Check ripeness by looking at the silks; they should be dry and brown.
 Gently squeeze kernels; ripe ears leak milky sap when pierced.